-The Upper Tribunal (Lands Chamber) has determined a property in Tunbridge Wells, which forms part of a redevelopment site, should have its Rateable Value reduced to £0 because the landlord would not consider it economic repair the property given the uncertainty of rental income.
-This decision is significant because it is the first from the Upper Tribunal on the issue of “state of repair” since the judgement of the Court of Appeal in Newbigin (VO) v SJ & J Monk.
+The Upper Tribunal (Lands Chamber) has determined a property in Tunbridge Wells, which forms part of a redevelopment site, should have its Rateable Value reduced to £0 because the landlord would not consider it economic repair the property given the uncertainty of rental the income.
+This decision is significant because it is the first from the Upper Tribunal on the issue of “state of repair” since the judgment of the Court of Appeal in Newbigin (VO) v SJ & J Monk.

 The property formed part of a redevelopment site.
 Other properties on the site were hoarded off, but the appeal property remained outside the hoardings.
-The property had been vandalised and this had exposed brown asbestos.
+The property had been vandalised and, this had exposed brown asbestos.
 The Valuation Tribunal determined that the assessment of the property should reduce the Rateable Value to £0 because the presence of exposed brown asbestos rendered it incapable of beneficial occupation.

-The Valuation Officer appealed against that decision and contended that the works required to the property were works of repair, that the cost of those repairs was reasonable in relation to the value of the property and that the property therefore had to be valued in an assumed “reasonable state of repair”.
+The Valuation Officer appealed against that decision and contended that the works required to the property were works of repair; that the cost of those repairs was reasonable in relation to the value of the property and that the property therefore had to be valued in an assumed “reasonable state of repair”.

 1. was the property in repair?